 The infamous “Shidduch Crisis” is perhaps the most pressing issue of our time.
-It occupies the minds of parents and girls throughout the Jewish community, leaving many with a sense of helplessness.
+It occupies the minds of parents of young men and women throughout the Jewish community, leaving many with a sense of helplessness.

 Enter SimchaLink, a division of the Chicago Chesed Fund.

 SimchaLink services the Chicago community through every step of the somewhat daunting process of Shidduchim.
 The talented team of Shadchanim assist in resume building and offer guidance on choosing articulate and positive references.
 They are also there to serve as mentors throughout the dating process and help women to navigate the “system.”

 Aside from the emotional mentoring and coaching offered, SimchaLink also provides financial support to those in need.
 To make sure every young person looks and feels their best on dates, funding for those in need is available.
 And for those with out-of-state dates, SimchaLink will provide miles towards flights.